Lascorbe/LascorbeComPublish/Content/about.md

 title: About Me
 ---

-I'm Luis Ascorbe, **a software developer living in Barcelona with over 8 years of experience on Apple platforms development (iOS/macOS/watchOS/tvOS)**.
-I quit my job as iOS Lead at Wallapop at the end of 2019.
-After a few months of sabbatical, I'm looking for a new opportunity, so if your company is hiring ping me!
+I'm Luis Ascorbe, a software developer living in Barcelona, with over 8 years of experience.
+Previously, I've been the iOS Lead at [Wallapop](https://www.wallapop.com/) the last 4 years.

 In my free time, I learn about people and project management, design, and new things in programming.
 Now I'm exploring SwiftUI and what can be achieved with it.

-I also **run a worldwide developers conference called [NSSpain](http://nsspain.com)** about programming for Apple platforms in Logroño, a small and beautiful city in the countryside of Spain:
+I also **run a conference called [NSSpain](http://nsspain.com)**, about programming for Apple platforms.
+I hold it in Logroño, a small and beautiful city in the countryside of Spain:

 - [nsspain.com](http://nsspain.com)